ABC No Rio: Founding

 Beginning in the late 1960s, Manhattan's Lower East Side was facing massive disinvestment by absentee landlords—by the late 1970s up to 80% of the area's housing stock was abandoned and in rem (seized by the city's government for non-payment of taxes).
-By the late 1970s and 1980s, a growing squatter movement and a small but visible “downtown” arts scene developed from within the burgeoning gentrification of the largely Puerto Rican community in the Lower East Side.
+By the late 1970s and 1980s, a growing squatter movement and a small but visible “downtown” arts scene developed from within the burgeoning gentrification of the largely Puerto Rican community on the Lower East Side.

 ABC No Rio itself grew out of the 1979 The Real Estate Show, organized by the artists' group Colab (Collaborative Projects), in which a large group of artists seeking to foster connections between these communities occupied an abandoned building at 123 Delancey Street and turned it into a gallery to show solidarity with working people in a critique of the city's land use policies—policies that in essence kept buildings empty until the area again attracted investment from developers—and a demonstration of what can be achieved through solidarity.
-The show was to explicitly "illuminate no legal issues" and it called for "no rights"; instead, it was "preemptive and insurrectionary."
+The show was to explicitly "illuminate no legal issues" and called for "no rights"; instead, it was "preemptive and insurrectionary."
 The show opened to the public on January 1, 1980; it was promptly shut down before the morning of January 2 by the New York City Department of Housing Preservation and Development (HPD).
 In the following negotiations with HPD, the organizers of The Real Estate show were granted the use of the building at 156 Rivington Street.
 That space became ABC No Rio.

 The name derives from the remaining letters of a mostly burnt-out neon sign that was in the front window of the building.
-It had read: "Abogado Con Notario," which means "lawyer and notary public" in Spanish.
-But all that remained were the letters "Ab C No rio".
+It had read "Abogado Con Notario," meaning "lawyer and notary public" in Spanish.
+But all that remained were the letters "Ab C No rio."

 ABC No Rio was conceived of as an "art-making center," a community-oriented alternative to what its founders perceived as an overly hierarchical art world and gallery scene.
 It was to be "a place where you could do things that wouldn’t even cross your mind to do in a gallery."